koyo-jakanees/mockUpWebsite/README.md

 Minor update from ctrl-c ctrl-v MLS

-# :bowtie: IS THIS THE END?:sunglasses:
+# :panda_face: IS THIS THE END?:sunglasses:

 #### Simple html application for beginners, {created: yesterday, Published:Today}
 #### By **@Nich and @Nic**